VBitsHub/ALU_retrofeCustomCores/README.md

 # ALU_retrofeCustomCores and CoinOPS To be Used Directly from the AtGames Legends Ultimate through USB Non-Root

+Update 5/28/2020
+ - As of firmware 4.21.0, this no longer works with the latest firmware.

 Update 5/21/2020
  - Minor Tweaks